esl/code-beam-america/_keynotes/30-years-on-and-in-the-beam.md

 - History
 - Innovation
 - Sustainability
-title: 30 Years On and In the Beam: Mastering Concurrency
+title: 30 Years On and In the Beam.
+Mastering Concurrency
 speakers:
 - _participants/erik-stenman.md
 published: true